 Acceptable Use Policy for Computers

-- Computer workstations, software, network and Internet access, and printers are provided in the library for educational, non-profit purposes.
-You may not use library computer workstations, software, network and Internet access, or printers for commercial or profit-making activities.
+- Computer workstations and laptops, software, network and Internet access, and printers are provided in the library for educational, non-profit purposes.
+You may not use library computer workstations, laptops, software, network and Internet access, or printers for commercial or profit-making activities.

 - Internet access must be used responsibly, respecting the rights of other users and honoring the college’s Statement of Values, which is posted in both the Elizabeth City and Dare libraries.